-Art Gene is a unique, independent, international research facility founded and led by artists Stuart Bastik and Maddi Nicholson, and based in Barrow-in-Furnes, Cumbria.
+Art Gene is a unique, independent, international research facility founded and led by artists Stuart Bastik and Maddi Nicholson, and based in Barrow-in-Furness, Cumbria.

 Art Gene places a strong emphasis on research, undertaking a range of pure research activities which inform and are applied to the development and realisation of projects.
-We work with the local community, alongside multidisciplinary teams of architects, artists and other specialists to realise our aim of re-envisioning the regeneration of our social, natural and built environment.
+We work with the local community, alongside multidisciplinary teams of architects, artists and other specialists to realise our aim of Re-Visioning the regeneration of the social, natural and built environment.

 Our approach begins with in-depth consultation and educational activities within communities, local authorities and regeneration agencies to create environmentally aware, future-focused, design-led projects that are appropriate, high-value, affordable and sustainable: we seed engagement and learn from those who will ultimately care for and ‘live’ places beyond our involvement.